 It most likely is.
 Nowadays, whoever isn’t using Facebook to boost their business is probably losing the game.
 Besides, it’s super easy to learn how to use Facebook Ads to promote your business; anyone can do it.
 Here’s some data to convince you.

-According to Sprout Social, as of December 2016, Facebook’s user base is as follows: 74 billion mobile monthly active users, so there’s that.
-Social Networking is how users enjoy spending their time on mobile as the Comscore graphic below shows.
-This is a major reason for advertising on Facebook, due to the fact that what users love to do on their mobile is checking on Facebook.
-As a matter of fact, Facebook reports that mobile advertising revenue represented approximately 87% of advertising revenue for the second quarter, so yeah, there’s a lot of business owners advertising on Facebook.
+According to Sprout Social, as of December 2016, Facebook’s user base is as follows: 74 billion monthly mobile active users, so there’s that.
+Social Networking is how users enjoy spending their time on mobile, as the Comscore graphic below shows.
+This is a major reason for advertising on Facebook, due to the fact that what users love to do on their mobile is check on Facebook.
+As a matter of fact, Facebook reports that mobile advertising revenue represented approximately 87% of advertising revenue for the second quarter, so yeah, there are a lot of business owners advertising on Facebook.

-Furthermore, research shows that a lot of users have Facebook in their home-screen as the graph below shows.
-The Facebook app is considered essential for many, thus making it home-screen worthy and more prone to being opened frequently, probably many times a day.
-So yes, advertising on Facebook makes a lot of sense and it’s fundamental that you get your Facebook Ad Image sizes right so that you can get on top of the competition.
+Furthermore, research shows that a lot of users have Facebook on their home-screen, as the graph below shows.
+The Facebook app is considered essential for many, thus making it home-screen-worthy and more prone to being opened frequently, probably many times a day.
+So yes, advertising on Facebook makes a lot of sense, and it’s fundamental that you get your Facebook Ad Image sizes right so that you can get on top of the competition.
 So go for it!

 What Makes a Very Good Facebook Ad